Enhancing Scientific Reproducibility through Transparent Reporting – A Workshop

 Workshop Background and Format

-An ad hoc committee of the National Academies of Sciences, Engineering, and Medicine (National Academies) will plan and conduct a public workshop to discuss the current state of transparency in reporting biomedical research (e.g. disclosure of the availability and location of data, materials, analysis, and methodology) and to explore the possibility of improving the harmonization of guidelines across journals and funding agencies so that biomedical researchers propose and report data in a consistent manner.
+An ad hoc committee of the National Academies of Sciences, Engineering, and Medicine is convening a public workshop to discuss the current state of transparency in reporting pre-clinical biomedical research (e.g., disclosure of the availability and location of data, materials, analysis, and methodology) and to explore the possibility of improving the harmonization of guidelines across journals and funding agencies so that biomedical researchers propose and report data in a consistent manner.
 This workshop is sponsored by the National Institutes of Health, Cell Press, The Lancet, and Nature Research.

-- Efforts by journals and funders to increase transparency in proposing and reporting biomedical research
+- Highlight current efforts by researchers, institutions, funders, and journals to increase transparency in proposing and reporting pre-clinical biomedical research;

-- Journals and funders’ assessment of biomedical researchers’ adherence to reporting guidelines, including a discussion of the effectiveness of checklists
+- Discuss journal and funder assessments of researchers’ adherence to reporting guidelines, including a discussion of the effectiveness of checklists;

-- Establishing a database to compare reproducibility elements included in grant applications to those included in publications.
+- Consider approaches to compare reporting of rigor elements proposed in grant applications to those included in publications.

 The committee will plan and organize the workshop, develop the agenda, select and invite speakers and discussants, and moderate or identify moderators for the discussions.
 The agenda will include a panel discussion on facilitating the development of consistent guidelines (e.g. a common set of minimal reporting standards) that could be applied across journals and funders to increase transparency in proposing and reporting biomedical research.